-The Sustainable Development Goals (SDGs), adopted by all 193 members of the United Nations in 2015, bring together academia, government, business and civil society around a shared agenda for the next decade.
+The Sustainable Development Goals (SDGs), adopted by all 193 members of the United Nations in 2015, bring together academia, government, business and civil society around a shared agenda for this decade.
 The SDG Policy Initiative leverages the global salience of the SDGs to showcase the wide range of faculty research, centers and projects at the School of Global Policy and Strategy.
-Additionally, the Initiative is engaged in a number of programs that put the SDGs into action to guide and measure progress at all levels of government.
-From decarbonization plans and policies for the United States and for the San Diego region, to working with the government of Paraguay on implementing the SDGs as a framework for sustainable growth, to designing sustainable land-use tools for Mexico and the United States, the SDG Policy Initiative works to help achieve the ambitious goals of the SDGs with evidence-based solutions.
+Additionally, SDGPI engages in numberous programs that put the SDGs into action to guide and measure progress at all levels of government.
+From decarbonization plans and policies for San Diego and the United States to helping the government of Paraguay implement the SDGs as a framework for sustainable growth to designing sustainable land-use tools for Mexico and the United States, the SDG Policy Initiative works to help achieve the ambitious goals of the SDGs with evidence-based solutions.

 View research and projects at the School of Global Policy and Strategy, by SDG: